vpp-dev/vpp-release-notes/README.md

 @page release_notes_2310 Release notes for VPP 23.10

-More than 103 commits since the previous release, including 58 fixes.
+More than 109 commits since the previous release, including 61 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Fri Jul 28 02:09:10 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Sat Jul 29 02:04:43 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER